ITwrx/PasswordStrengthPackage/README.md

 [![Total Downloads](https://poser.pugx.org/schuppo/password-strength/downloads)](https://packagist.org/packages/schuppo/password-strength)
 [![License](https://poser.pugx.org/schuppo/password-strength/license)](https://packagist.org/packages/schuppo/password-strength)

+**[not known working until this message is gone]**

-This package provides a validator that ensures strong passwords in Laravel 4 & 5 applications.
+This package provides a validator that ensures strong passwords in Laravel 6 applications.
 It is influenced  a lot by [PasswordStrengthBundle for Symfony 2](https://github.com/jbafford/PasswordStrengthBundle).

 It is out now for a while and since there were no complaints it very likely fulfills its purpose.